-Software-as-a-service is a licensing and delivery scheme for software, by which programs are hosted on the cloud and paid for by subscription.
+Software-as-a-service is a license and delivery scheme for software, by which programs are hosted on the cloud.
+In addition, they are paid for by subscription.

 15 – BYOD: Bring your own device

 The practice many businesses are adopting to allow their employees to use their personal devices as their main ones.
-It may refer to devices such as smartphones, tablets, laptops
+In other words, it may refer to devices such as smartphones, tablets and laptops.

 16 – Instructor Lead Training

-The practice of having training led by an instructor or facilitator, knowledgeable in the subject area with real-time feedback and collaboration.
-Can be face-to-face, online, or blended.
+The practice of education led by an instructor or facilitator, knowledgeable in the subject area with real-time feedback and collaboration.
+In addition, this can be face-to-face, online, or blended.

 17 – SME: Subject Matter Expert